zntgrf/kirby-snippet-opener/README.md

 - **CodeLens Integration**: Easily see clickable `Open Snippet` links above each `snippet()` call, making it quick and efficient to navigate to snippet files without needing additional shortcuts.

+- **Create Snippet from Selection**: Select one or more lines of code, run the createSnippetFromSelection command from Context-Menu (right click) or Command-Menu, enter the desired file path, and press Enter.
 ## Usage

 1. **Configure the Snippet Path**: